abreslav/alvor/com.zeroturnaround.alvor.updatesite/readme.txt

 -------

-* When updating plugin from client Eclipse ("Check for updates"), keep in mind that Eclipse can cache information about update-sites and available versions.
+* Keep in mind that Eclipse can cache information about update-sites and available versions.
-  Restarting Eclipse should clean that cache.
+  When in trouble, restarting Eclipse could help.

+* Seems that "Check for updates" detects updated update-site only when feature version is increased (but then you also need to replace the feature in update-site project)